Dawson Cram

-Dawson Kevin Cram (born September 12, 2001) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 74 Chevrolet Camaro for CHK Racing.
-He has also competed in the NASCAR Craftsman Truck Series and the ARCA Menards Series in the past.
+Dawson Kevin Cram (born September 12, 2001) is an American professional stock car racing driver, mechanic, and team owner.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 74 Chevrolet Camaro SS for Mike Harmon Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 74 Toyota Tundra TRD Pro for MHR.
+He has previously competed in the ARCA Menards Series.

+From 2017 to 2021, Cram ran for his own race team that he co-owned with his family, being the youngest team owner in NASCAR history at only the age of 16.

 Racing career

 Early career

-In 2007, at the age of five, Cram started racing in Mini Dwarf race cars in his hometown at the time, San Diego, California.
+In 2007, at the age of five, Cram started racing in Mini Dwarf race cars in his hometown, San Diego, California.
 He later moved to Mooresville, North Carolina and started to race in the INEX Bandolero Series.
-After winning 13 times in Bandoleros, he made the move to legend cars in 2014.
-His racing slate in 2017 included various starts in legends cars, Super Trucks and late models in the Whelen All-American Series and an attempt at a NASCAR Camping World Truck Series event.
+After winning thirteen times in Bandoleros, he made the move to legend cars in 2014.
+His racing slate in 2017 included various starts in legends cars, Super Trucks, and late models in the Whelen All-American Series and an attempt at a NASCAR Camping World Truck Series event.

 NASCAR

 On October 24, 2017, Cram was announced to be driving for Cram Racing Enterprises in the No. 11 truck at Martinsville Speedway in 2017 Texas Roadhouse 200.
 A blown engine during practice ended the team's weekend, forcing the No. 11 team and Cram to withdraw.

-He returned to Martinsville in the spring of 2018, driving for Beaver Motorsports.
-In his first race with live pit stops, Cram accidentally hit a crew member on his first pit stop and climbed to a 17th-place finish on the lead lap.
+Cram returned to Martinsville in the spring of 2018, driving for Beaver Motorsports.
+In his first race with live pit stops, Cram accidentally hit a crew member on his first pit stop and climbed to a seventeenth place finish on the lead lap.
 Cram's third attempt was also at Martinsville; this time it was a joint effort between his family Cram Racing Enterprises and Copp Motorsports.
 He finished 24th and also ran the next race on the schedule at ISM Raceway in the No. 83.

 In 2020, Cram served as a mechanic for the No. 6 NASCAR Xfinity Series team of JD Motorsports.
 He also ran Truck races for Long Motorsports and Reaume Brothers Racing.
 Cram left Long Motorsports in August for financial reasons, but later purchased the team and ran the No. 41 under the Cram Racing Enterprises banner for the rest of the 2020 Truck season.

 Ahead of the 2021 Truck season, Cram voiced his plans to run the full schedule.
 In July, he joined Mike Harmon Racing for his NASCAR Xfinity Series debut at New Hampshire Motor Speedway.

-Cram announced that he would attempt the September Darlington race driving the No. 35 for Emerling-Gase Motorsports with Cram Racing Enterprises.
+In 2022, Cram announced that he would attempt the Xfinity Series' September Darlington race driving the No. 35 car for Emerling-Gase Motorsports.
+He qualified for the race and finished 30th.
+He would also attempt to qualify for two races in the Mike Harmon Racing No. 47 car but failed to qualify.
+He also drove the MBM Motorsports No. 13 in the season-finale at Phoenix, which he did qualify for, and finished 31st.